Sahil7910/Task_Management/README.md

 - **Update a Task**: Update the description or mark a task as completed.
 - **Delete a Task**: Remove tasks from the list.
 - **Persistent Storage**:
-  - Store tasks in an SQLite database or a JSON file for data persistence.
+  - Store tasks in an SQLite database.

 ---